NPE Runn Review

 Multi-Treadmill Users

-You might have a treadmill at home or use various treadmills at your gym during the lunch break.
-In a practical sense, it might be tricky for you to move your Runn (cradle) from one treadmill to the other until the cradle is designed differently, assuming that the treadmill owner is happy with you painting white marks onto their treadmill in the first place.
+You may have a treadmill at home or use one at your gym during your lunch break.
+In a practical sense, it might be challenging for you to move your Runn (cradle) from one treadmill to another until the cradle is redesigned, assuming the treadmill owner is agreeable to you painting white marks onto their treadmill in the first place.

-Besides the portability of the cradle and white markings, there is no significant issue with calibrating multiple treadmills other than that the Runn cannot store different calibration factors for several treadmills.
+Besides the portability of the cradle and white markings, there are no significant issues with calibrating multiple treadmills, except that the Runn cannot store different calibration factors for multiple treadmills.

 NPE Runn Review – In More Detail

-So let’s move on now to discuss Runn in more detail and start with what you get in the box.
+Now, let’s move on to discuss Runn in more detail, starting with what you get in the box.

 NPE Runn Review – In The Box